LinTrieu/quiz-manager/README.md

 ### Project Background

-- Project work for WebbiSkools Ltd, a software company that provides on-line educational solutions for education establishments and training providers.
+- WebbiSkools Ltd: a software company that provides on-line educational solutions for education establishments and training providers.
 - User brief: design, build, and test a database-driven website to manage quizzes, each consisting of a set of multiple-choice questions and their associated answers.